jaylenw/IonicTodoApp/README.md

 ## Build, Testing, & Development

 1. Need to have [Nodejs](https://nodejs.org/en/), [NPM](https://www.npmjs.com/), [Ionic](http://ionicframework.com/), and [Bower](https://bower.io/) installed on your system globally.
+This guide assumes you are running a 16.04 LTS 64bit Ubuntu system.
 If running a Debian/Ubuntu system and you do not have the packages installed globaly, run these commands below:

         sudo apt-get update
         sudo apt-get install nodejs